Full-time: 3 years

 If you want to combine an outstanding legal education with a greater understanding of criminology, this distinctive course is for you.
 It offers high quality teaching, specialist facilities and real-world learning opportunities to give you a head start in your career.

-- Benefit from tuition which meets the highest professional standards: this is a qualifying law degree so it’s your first step towards qualifying as a solicitor or barrister
+- Benefit from tuition which meets the highest professional standards: this is a qualifying law degree which meets the criteria set by the Bar Standards Board and Solicitors Regulation Authority, so is your first step towards qualifying as a solicitor or barrister

 - Develop all the key lawyer skills - drafting, advocacy, interviewing and negotiation - to manage a case load